richmahn/en_tn/luk/07/intro.md

 #### Other possible translation difficulties in this chapter ####

 ##### Son of Man #####
 Jesus refers to himself as the "Son of Man" in this passage.
-Referring to oneself in the third person may not be possible in all languages.
+Some languages may not allow a person to refer to himself in the third person.
 (See: [[rc://en/tw/dict/bible/kt/sonofman]])

 ## Links: ##